redis/redis-doc/docs/reference/cluster-spec.md

+---
+title: Redis cluster spec
-Redis Cluster Specification
+linkTitle: Cluster spec
-===
+weight: 1
+aliases:
+  - /topics/cluster-spec
+---

 Welcome to the **Redis Cluster Specification**.
-Here you'll find information about algorithms and design rationales of Redis Cluster.
+Here you'll find information about the algorithms and design rationales of Redis Cluster.
 This document is a work in progress as it is continuously synchronized with the actual implementation of Redis.

-Main properties and rationales of the design
+## Main properties and rationales of the design
-===

-Redis Cluster goals
+### Redis Cluster goals
----

-Redis Cluster is a distributed implementation of Redis with the following goals, in order of importance in the design:
+Redis Cluster is a distributed implementation of Redis with the following goals in order of importance in the design:

 * High performance and linear scalability up to 1000 nodes.
 There are no proxies, asynchronous replication is used, and no merge operations are performed on values.
 * Acceptable degree of write safety: the system tries (in a best-effort way) to retain all the writes originating from clients connected with the majority of the master nodes.
 Usually there are small windows where acknowledged writes can be lost.
 Windows to lose acknowledged writes are larger when clients are in a minority partition.